Karagwa/ChapFarm/backend/README.md

 Use the interactive documentation at `http://localhost:8000/docs` to test endpoints.

 ### USSD Testing
-Test USSD flows using Africa's Talking simulator or webhook testing tools like ngrok:
+Test USSD flows using Africa's Talking simulator and  webhook testing tools like ngrok:

 ```bash
 # Install ngrok